|

 quality of the audio file before compression, the music played back can sound slightly (or

 greatly) different than the original sound.
-Click here for more information on Audio Compression.
+Click here for more detailed information on Audio Compression.

 The Sizes of Audio File Formats